open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/README.rst.txt

 Web Deployment Tool
 -------------------

+Web Deployment Tool is a GUI Tool to facilitate OEI configuration and deployment for single and multiple video streams.

+Web Deployment Tool as of now

+* Offers GUI interface to try out EII stack for video use case
+* Supports multi-instance feature of VI/VA services​
+* Supports an easy way to try/modify existing UDFs or add in new UDFs​
+* Supports preview to visualize the analysed frames​
+* Deployment of the tested configuration on other remote nodes ​

-You can use the Web Deployment Tool's GUI to provision video use cases.
-To learn about launching and using the Web Deployment Tool, refer to the following:
+To learn more about launching and using the Web Deployment Tool, refer to the following:

-* `Web Deployment Tool back end ReadMe <https://gitlab.devtools.intel.com/Indu/edge-insights-industrial/eii-deployment-tool-backend/-/blob/master/README.md>`_
+* `Web Deployment Tool backend <https://github.com/open-edge-insights/eii-deployment-tool-backend/blob/master/README.md>`_
-* `Web Deployment Tool front end ReadMe <https://gitlab.devtools.intel.com/Indu/edge-insights-industrial/eii-deployment-tool-frontend/-/blob/master/README.md>`_
+* `Web Deployment Tool frontend <https://github.com/open-edge-insights/eii-deployment-tool-frontend/blob/master/README.md>`_

 Troubleshooting guide
 ---------------------